bensonji5482/sep10-freedom-project/prep/plan.md

 * In the timeline

 #### Beyond MVP
-* Make webiste more engageable and look better
-* attempt to condense the information
 * try to make the navbar fixed top
+* fixed the loading cursor thing caused by placeholder

 #### Peer Feedback